 Who should get a mammogram?

-- Sanford Health recommends annual mammograms starting at age 40.
+- Sanford Health recommends women start getting yearly mammograms at age 40.

 - Your doctor may recommend screening earlier depending on your personal risk.

 - Regular mammograms should continue for as long as you are in good health.

 4. Breast MRI

 A breast MRI is generally only recommended for high-risk women.
 A woman is considered high risk if she has a 20% or higher risk of developing breast cancer in her lifetime.
 This screening option is also sometimes recommended for women with very dense breast tissue.